Connecting HubSpot

 When you authorize Rizer, HubSpot shows you a list of permissions being requested.
 Here’s what each one is for and why Rizer needs it.

-CRM Access
+CRM access

 Read and write access to contacts